 Jonathan is the Principal-in-Charge and CEO of Kearns Mancini Architects Inc. Born in Ireland, he graduated from the National University School of Architecture in 1974.
 As the firm’s creative leader, Jonathan has led the firm’s major institutional, community, and award-winning projects including the Canadian Canoe Museum, Fort York Visitor Centre, Senator O’Connor Estate and Coach House, and Ireland Park.
 In addition to his strong leadership and motivational skills, Jonathan approaches each project with a holistic vision that embraces social, cultural, contextual, functional, economic, and political realities.
 This allows him to deliver results that are an enlightened architectural form with remarkable attention to detail.
 Jonathan is also a passionate advocate of the Passive House Standard, the world’s leading standard in energy efficient construction, as well as architecture that integrates seamlessly with its surroundings.

 Peter has been with KMAI for 30+ years after graduating from the University of Toronto.
 He has acted as design project architect for several of the firm’s notable projects including Deloitte Head Office, RBC WaterPark Place III, and George Brown College’s Centre for Hospitality and Culinary Arts and The Chefs’ House Restaurant.
 Peter’s holistic design approach allows him to develop creative and innovative ways to resolve client programming needs through unique architectural expression.
-Always sensitive to a project’s surrounding environment, Peter believes in designs which are responsive to site context and provide an interesting counterpoint between existing and new in the most complementary manner.
+His disciplined and realistic approach to detailing has enabled him to deliver projects within budgetary and schedule constraints without compromising design intent or the programmatic needs of the end users.